auguchenco/to-do-list-on-react/README.md

+# FRONTEND

+This is a Node.js Frontend proyect for a To-Do List App.

-# Procedure for running the app
+## Procedure for running the app

 For running the app, we'll need two terminals running on the project direction, and type the following commands in each one: